eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 After running the automated tests, a new file will be created with the logs of the app.
 For example, if you run test cases on the feature file located at ./src/test/resources/features/android/regressionTests/viewPID.feature file, then a new file will be created at ./src/test/resources/features/android/regressionTests/logs/viewPID.txt with the same name as the feature file.
 Double-click this file to view the logs.

-## Bug Reporting

-The list of reported bugs can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/issues).

-The aforementioned link is also included in a feature file named bugReport.feature (which can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/blob/develop/src/test/resources/features/bugReport.feature)), in order to be used by the Serenity Report.

-When opening bugs on GitHub (as issues), the following format is proposed.

-### Bug Report Format

-**Smartphone attributes**

-- **Device:** e.g., Samsung A54

-- **OS:** e.g., Android 14

-**Application attributes**

-- **Version:** e.g., 2024.07.29

-**Description:**
-Provide a brief and clear description of the issue.
-Insert image here if applicable.

-**Steps to Reproduce:**
-Write exactly the steps that must be followed in order to reproduce the bug.

-**Expected Behavior:**
-Describe what you expect to happen instead of the error.

 ## Troubleshooting